indygreg/PyOxidizer/docs/status.rst

 distribution to run a binary.

-In order to make the binary build process robust, we will need to provide an execution environment for binaries.
-On Linux, this likely entails making something like a Docker image available.
+In order to make the binary build process robust, we will need to provide an execution environment in which to build portable binaries.
+On Linux, this likely
+entails making something like a Docker image available.
 On Windows and macOS, we might have to provide a tarball.
 In all cases, we want this environment to be integrated into ``pyoxidizer build`` so end users